-Our tracker provides links to our original sources that we use to compile and manually input information about each strike or labor protest.
+Our tracker provides links to original sources that we use to compile and manually input information about each strike or labor protest.
 However, we often have to use our own judgment to make final determinations about certain variables, as available information can be partial or ambiguous.
+We meet regularly to discuss certain labor actions, especially to decide whether to label a specific event a strike or a labor protest.
 We will continue to be transparent about any changes we make to this document as our project grows and develops.
-Note that we often refer to strikes and labor protests in the below sections as “events.”
+Note that we often refer to strikes and labor protests in the below sections as "events."

 Section I: Definitions

 On our interactive map, users can filter based on whether we label an event a strike or a labor protest, which we define below.
 Users also can search for both strikes and labor protests, which compiles our complete database of labor action across the United States.

 Strike: “A temporary